SQream/sqream_docs/guides/internals_architecture.rst

 SQream DB internals
 ==============================

+Here is a high level architecture diagram of SQream DB's internals.

 .. figure:: /_static/images/sqream_db_internals.png
    :alt: SQream DB internals

-SQream DB is built up of several components, which should look familiar when compared to other RDBMSs.

 Statement compiler
 ------------------------

-The statement compiler is written in Haskell, in a modern style with lots of micropasses and stages.
+The statement compiler is written in Haskell.
+This takes SQL text and produces an optimised statement plan.

 Concurrency and concurrency control
 ----------------------------------------

-SQream DB has a lot of concurrency built-in, which is centered around message passing and queues.

-SQream DB has worker pools and other techniques to tune the level of concurrency, as well as a :ref:`lock-based concurrency control system<concurrency_and_locks>`.

-This mode of concurrency control doesn't affect :ref:`SELECT queries<select>`.
-Inserts only interact with the locks when there are things like :ref:`delete` or a :ref:`DDL operation<ddl_commands>` running.

-Bulk data is not passed around in messages.
-Rather, the memory is shared between threads.
+The execution engine in SQream DB is built around thread workers with message passing.
+It uses threads to overlap different kinds of operations (including IO and GPU operations with CPU operations), and to accelerate CPU intensive operations.

 Transactions
 --------------------

-SQream DB has serializable transactions, with some limitations:
+SQream DB has serializable transactions, with these features:

 * Serializable, with any kind of statement